jungleistx/fillit_testscript/README.md

 (1) add path to eval_folder

-    variable BASE in line 5 of 'fillit.sh',
+    variable BASE in line 5 of 'fillit.sh'

     path to eval folder without trailing '/'